HarryStevens/-DEPRECATED-arrays/README.md

 <a name="average" href="#average">#</a> arrays.<b>average</b>(<i>array</i>)

-Returns the average value of an array of numbers.
+Returns the average of an array of numbers.

 <a name="extent" href="#extent">#</a> arrays.<b>extent</b>(<i>array</i>)

-Returns ths minimum and maximum values of an array of numbers as the array [min, max].
+Returns the minimum and maximum values of an array of numbers as the array [min, max].

 <a name="max" href="#max">#</a> arrays.<b>max</b>(<i>array</i>)

-Returns ths maximum value of an array of numbers.
+Returns the maximum value of an array of numbers.

+<a name="median" href="#median">#</a> arrays.<b>median</b>(<i>array</i>)

+Returns the median of an array of numbers.

 <a name="min" href="#min">#</a> arrays.<b>min</b>(<i>array</i>)

-Returns ths minimum value of an array of numbers.
+Returns the minimum value of an array of numbers.

 <a name="sum" href="#sum">#</a> arrays.<b>sum</b>(<i>array</i>)